 For wineries looking for WCAG 2.0 AA and 508 compliance, we recommend User1st.

-User1st is the real deal (like they do the compliance for IKEA, Intel, and the United Nations, real deal).
+User1st is the real deal (they work with 2 of the top 3 Telecom companies along with a number of other Fortune 500 customers).
 It’s not a free widget (although we love a free widget).
 It’s a team.
 A team that audits your website, finds your greatest vulnerabilities, fixes those vulnerabilities FAST, then adds its own ADA tool to your site.
 In other words, it doesn’t bring your website closer to WCAG compliance – they make it compliant.
 As far as we are concerned, USER1st is the best defense a winery can have against these lawsuits.

 Of course, this defense costs quite a bit.
 We did manage to negotiate a rate for wineries, but it’s still quite costly (cost depending on the size of the website).
 Expect to pay between $2000 and $4000 for the first year, and around $1500 for each year following.
 That said, we hope Congress will help define ADA compliance for websites soon, making additional years of coverage unnecessary.
 But, in the meantime, while wineries are left in ADA Compliance limbo, we wanted to share with them what we know, after doing hours of research and negotiations.